gojekfarm/beast/README.md

  * [] Copy jacaco and checkstyle reports to test artifacts
  * [] Add tests for stats.java
  * [] Reduce the test pipeline time
+ * [] Change the existing test & build stages, to use `compress` command from systems script

 ### Laundry List
 * [] remove artifactory creds